SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 # Default content types

 In sensenet we provide a default set of predefined content types.
-These types can be used in any solution built with sensenet but additional content types can be configured as well according to business needs.
+These types can be used in any solution built with sensenet but additional (custom) content types can be configured as well according to business needs.

 some example from the default set:
 - user